mhenr18/injector/README.md

 Building
 --------

-Building is done using the Makefile.
+Building is done using Make, with no configuration step.
 Note that there's no installation step, so the entire build process is performed with a single `make` invocation.
 This will build injectors for both i386 and x86_64 and leave them in the `out` directory.

 It will also run some test scripts.
 Unfortunately, because injector requires elevated permissions to function, these scripts are currently forced to use